GaganReddyin/huffman-encryptor/README.md

 # huffman-encryptor
 # Huffman Encryptor

-**Huffman Encryptor** is a tool that combines Huffman Encoding and robust encryption to securely compress and protect text-based files.
-Built with Python, Flask, HTML, CSS, and JavaScript, it offers an intuitive interface for easy file selection and encryption.
+**Huffman Encryptor** is a tool that combines Huffman Encoding and robust encryption to securely compress and protect text-based files. it offers an intuitive interface for easy file selection and encryption.

 ## Features